adunning/dissertation/07-works.md

 89–94

 Oxford, Bodleian Library, Wood empt.
-13 (*SC* 8601), fols.
-1–144v (s. xiii^1^).
+13 (*SC* 8601), fols 1–144v (s. xiii^1^).
 RWH doubted the authenticity of nos.
 43–55.
 Nos.
-43–4 are also found in MS Oxford, University College, 15, fols.
-4v–8v, where no. 43 is entitled 'Sermo magistri Iohannis leodii' (fol.
+43–4 are also found in MS Oxford, University College, 15, fols 4v–8v, where no. 43 is entitled 'Sermo magistri Iohannis leodii' (fol.
 4v).

-Ibid., fols.
-145r"v.
-The first three of a long series of sermon-notes, which form the next section in W (fols.
-145–56v).
+Ibid., fols 145r"v.
+The first three of a long series of sermon-notes, which form the next section in W (fols 145–56v).
 RWH rightly rejected them.
-London, BL, Harley 325, fols.
-1–6, 34–7v, 174–9v, 203–8 (s. xiii^1^).
-No. 57 = no. 21 (W, fols.
-59v–64); no. 58 (fol.
+London, BL, Harley 325, fols 1–6, 34–7v, 174–9v, 203–8 (s. xiii^1^).
+No. 57 = no. 21 (W, fols 59v–64); no. 58 (fol.
 34r-v) is new.
 MS Harley 325 also contains nos.
 7, 15, 24, 27, 36, 60, (99).

-Oxford, Jesus College, 94, fols.
-74va–7vb (s. xiii^in^); Despite the formal attribution to 'Alexander, abbot of Cirencester' (p.
+Oxford, Jesus College, 94, fols 74va–7vb (s. xiii^in^); Despite the formal attribution to 'Alexander, abbot of Cirencester' (p.
 22 above) RWH rejected nos 59–69: see pp. 22–3 above.

 Cambridge, University Library, li.
-1. 24, fols.
-123ra–7va, 140rb–2vb.
+1. 24, fols 123ra–7va, 140rb–2vb.
 RWH rejected all these: see p.
 22 above.
-The manuscript also contains no. 28: fols.
-141–2vb.
+The manuscript also contains no. 28: fols 141–2vb.

 Peter Comestor, nos.
 153 and 97 (Schneyer).

 These repeat nos.
 61–7.

-Durham, Cathedral Library, B IV 30, fols.
-1–12 (s. xiv^2^): six sermons on [*Super Aue maris stella*], spurious.
+Durham, Cathedral Library, B IV 30, fols 1–12 (s. xiv^2^): six sermons on [*Super Aue maris stella*], spurious.

-Ibid., fols.
-12–20: two sermons on the Crucifixion.
+Ibid., fols 12–20: two sermons on the Crucifixion.
 To be rejected.

-Worcester, Cathedral Library, Q. 6, fols.
-94–101
+Worcester, Cathedral Library, Q. 6, fols 94–101

 \* c.1200: Holme Culuan (O. Cist.).
 See further R. W. Hunt,'A manuscript containing extracts from the *Distinctiones Monasticae', Medium Arvum*, xliv (1975), 238–41.